shannonerhea/fresh-out-of/README.md

 ## Overview

 Me and a team of 3 other Developers built out this application over an 8 week period of time.
-We worked in an Agile enviroment utlizing sprints, pair programming, code reviews, code presentations and documentation.
+We worked in an Agile enviroment utlizing sprints, pair programming, code reviews, code presentations, pull requests and documentation.

 ## What is this project?